UN chief says pandemic nearing 'human rights crisis' – latest updates

 Germany's confirmed cases rise by 2,352 to 148,046 – RKI

-Germany's confirmed coronavirus cases increased by 2,352 to 148,046, data from the Robert Koch Institute for infectious diseases showed on Thursday, marking a third consecutive day of new infections accelerating.
+Germany's confirmed coronavirus cases increased by 2,352 to 148,046, data from the Robert Koch Institute for infectious diseases showed, marking a third consecutive day of new infections accelerating.

 The reported death toll rose by 215 to 5,094, the tally showed.